1074661/logistic_growth/README.md

 ## Plotting data

+Experimental data from the file 'experiment.csv' are measurements recorded from a test tube containing 900μl of growth media and an isolate of the bacterium Escherichia coli suspended in 100μl of the same media.
+An Escherichia coli isolate divides and generates a population in culture.
+When the population size of this bacterium in culture is small, this corresponds with the lag phase of bacterial population growth.
+After the exponential phase of bacterial population growth, the population size of this bacterium in culture is large.
+This then corresponds with the stationary phase of bacterial population growth.

-Script 1 (plot_data.R) plots the dataset from experiment.csv (a simulated experiment that visualises the logistic model).
+Script 1 (plot_data.R) plots the dataset from experiment.csv.
 The x-axis shows time (t) and the y-axis shows the number of bacteria (N).
 Plotting was conducted using ggplot2 package on R to produce publication-quality figures.

 The second plot in this script is a semi-log plot with a linear x-axis and a log-transferred y-axis.
 This semi-log plot shows that at early time points, there is an increasing linear relationship, while at later time points, population size remains constant.
 This semi-log plot is useful for future linear model analysis.